This guide has info on tc/ec rewards and submission requirement terms.

 - You must own the familiar for it to count

-- EXCEPT during an event with a familiar bonus - where you can claim on certain familiars which are part of that event - even if you don't own them (ie. ghoworm, mothmin, phomish for hattowen)
+- EXCEPT during an event with a familiar bonus (ie Chumbus, Cloventines, Sunnyfest, and Hattowen) - you can claim a maximum of +10c for drawing event familiars, even if you do not own them.

 - Basic Background: 4c